The (Very) Best Things to Do in Paris With Kids

 Ok, so you over-did the activities, your tummy hurts and you need a place to take a break?
 Paris loves a garden; it’s only got about ten million of them.
 The ultimate is the Luxembourg Gardens in the city centre.
 Set up a picnic in the shade of the rows of trees or relax beside the trickling fountains.
 The Jardin des Tuileries and the Jardin du Palais Royal are also chic and very much what you’d expect from French gardens.
 Trick your kids (once again) into seeing a cultural highlight by setting up stall on the Jardins du Trocadero, which happens to lie right in front of the Eiffel Tower.

-The main thing to know while looking for things to do in Paris with children is that the French won’t understand what you mean by McDonald’s.
+The main thing to know while looking for things to do in Paris with kids is that the French won’t understand what you mean by McDonald’s.
 It’s nothing to do with it being too low-brow for their elevated Parisian taste buds.
 They just call it McDo… and refuse (on purpose) to understand you if you say its full name.
 Don’t believe me?
 Try it.

 The home of the Hunchback of Nôtre-Dame and… Ratatouille is abound with family-friendly spectacles.
-One of the best things to do in Paris with children is see one of the traditional puppet shows.
+One of the best things to do with kids in Paris is see one of the traditional puppet shows.
 These are often on in the parks around Paris, with Les Guignols serving as a French take on Punch and Judy.
 It was invented as a distraction for patients having their teeth pulled.
 Adults forced to watch the show with their kids can also choose to have their teeth removed to distract them from the puppets.

 Plum Guide is home to the best vacation rentals in Paris – they've all been personally vetted by an independent home critic and will only be accepted onto the platform if they're in well-connected, characterful neighbourhoods.
 The best neighbourhoods in Paris for children can be found in the city centre.
 Saunter through the various parks and let the kids frolic in the playgrounds in Saint-Germain, the 1st Arrondissement and Le Marais.